- Shemara Wikramanayake

 We signed the Charter as part of our ongoing commitment to continually improve all areas of workforce diversity, understanding that it underlines everything we do as a business - and ensures we remain innovative, sustainable and fit for the future needs of our clients.

-The target that we have set as part of our Charter commitment is to increase the number of women in our most senior roles: Executive Director, Director and Associate Director levels.
-Our target is to have at least 25% of these roles in EMEA be held by women by July 2023.
+The target that we have set as part of our Charter commitment is to increase the number of women in our most senior roles: Executive Director, Director and Associate Director levels by 3% by 31st July 2023.
+We are currently on track to meet this target.

 Our EMEA CEO, Paul Plewman, is the accountable executive to the HM Treasury, but all of our leaders are accountable for, and committed to, improving our gender balance.
 For more information on programs underway to improve our gender balance, please see our latest UK Pay Gap report.